abasushi/thecoolpals/README.md

 -changed stationArrive to stationHour,stationMinutes,stationSeconds Jun 21 - 2022 14:16
 -added automated increment for timer
+Jun 21 -2022 16:14
+-fixed index page and connected to stationpages

 +things to do:
             transport display to userside
             transport update forms to admin side